LaZsolt/delayMicroseconds/for_LGT8F/readme.md

 This function will produce an accurate delay in the range 1 microseconds and up.
 Accuracy depends on board frequency and parameter type.
 - When parmeter is a variable at lower frequencies accuracy getting worse.
 When using LGT8Fx MCU the lowest frequency for accurate 1 us delay is 12 MHz and the lowest frequency for accurate 2 us delay is 8 MHz.
 However a variable passing to delayMicroseconds() funcion takes 1 to 4 clock cycles.
 This mean -1 and +2 clockticks difference compared to the exact delay.
 - When parameter is a constant the accuracy can be clock tight precise in any clock fequencies down to 1 MHz.
 In this case the lowest possibile delay may 1/mcuMHz.
 The parameter can be lower than 1 microseconds.
+In this case the parameter not look like an unsigned int type.
 - delayMicroseconds() not disables interrupts.
 For even more accuracy, recommended to disable interrupts during pulse timings.

 ## Example Code